Thursday, October 17, 2024

 A certain fellow prophesied saying, “Thus saith the Lord, “That so much fear is coming that He himself the Lord is afraid.”

-This prophecy is certainly false because it produces bondage of fear.
+This prophecy is certainly false because it produces the bondage of fear.

 Another fellow who claimed to be a prophet said, “I’m a prophet of God.
 If you want to get to heaven, you’ve got to do what I tell you to do.”
 He added, “You women have got to dress the way I tell you to.
 Even if you already dress that way, you won’t make it to heaven, unless you do it because I tell you to.
 And I am telling you not to wear any silk dress.
 Wear only cotton dresses.”